 Accommodations

-Students and faculty will be staying at the Navona Queen hotel which is located in Rome City Center.
+Students and faculty are staying at the Navona Queen hotel which is located in Rome City Center.
 The hotel features a roof deck and European charm.
 You can find out more about the property on their website and on TripAdvisor.

 Financial

-The course will be offered as a 3-credit INFO 697 Special Topics course ($1,671/credit x 3 credits = $5,013) and will include a $1,500 fee that covers hotel accommodations, daily breakfasts, limited ground transportation and a first-night dinner.
+The course will be offered as a 3-credit INFO 697 Special Topics course ($1,734/credit x 3 credits = $5,202), which is the same cost as all School of Information courses.
+Additionally, a $1,500 fee will be applied to the course that covers hotel accommodations, daily breakfasts, first-night dinner, farewell dinner, and a few van trips to visit sites.
 A $400 Study Abroad fee that supports study abroad operations at Pratt is also applied.
+Students will be required to sign-up for international insurance provided by GeoBlue in case of a health emergency in Europe, which costs $80.05.
 Students are responsible for airfare, lunch and dinner, and any additional ground transportation (e.g., public transit, taxis, Ubers, etc.).
 Note that alternative accommodations (e.g., AirBnB’s, etc.) are not permitted.